Modeling shipment size and delivery days

 Create two different calendars, one for Paris shop and one for Brussels shop.

-The Brussels calendar will have some availability on Mondayss only and the value of the calendar corresponds to the truck size i.e 10,000.
+The Brussels calendar will have some availability on Mondays only and the value of the calendar corresponds to the truck size i.e 10,000.

 Below is the calendar for Paris:

-- All distribution orders will be generated at the same time (midnight) for a given day and not spread over that day
+All distribution orders will be generated at the same time (midnight) for a given day and not spread that day

 Then create a resource of type buckets and set the corresponding calendar as maximum calendar.